DATICANcompetitionUI/NataBridge/README.md

-## 9. Important Limitations
+## 9. Limitations

-NataBridge is a research prototype built for the DATICAN AI in Medicine Competition.
-The following limitations must be clearly understood before any consideration of real-world deployment:
+The NataBridge solution prototype has been built for the DATICAN AI in Medicine Competition.
+The following limitations currently exist and are being taken note of and worked upon before proceeding for full real-world deployment:

 **1. Not validated on Nigerian patient data.**
 The model was trained on the UCI Maternal Health Risk Dataset, which was